BestTimesToVisit.com Logo

 Getting Around Antigua Guatemala, Guatemala

-These are the workhorses for getting between Antigua and popular destinations like Guatemala City's La Aurora International Airport (GUA) or Lake Atitlán.
-They offer a comfortable, door-to-door service and are a great option for solo travelers or couples.
+These are the most common and convenient way for tourists to get to Antigua from Guatemala City's La Aurora International Airport (GUA) or other major tourist hubs like Lake Atitlán.
+They offer door-to-door service and are a good balance of cost and comfort.

 Walking